 Children's Colorado also works with eligible patients and families to apply for government support or charity programs for hospital services.

 Before your telehealth appointment, you can ask your child's doctor or nurse team for information on your child’s condition or symptoms.
 You can also ask for recommended books, articles and websites.
 It also can help to talk with another parent or patient who has your child's condition.

 One of the most important things you can do to get ready for your visit is to make a list of your child's symptoms, your concerns and any questions you have for the doctor.
 Plan on bringing a list of:

 - Your child's symptoms, including when they happen and how long they last

 - Questions about your child's condition, tests they might need, treatment options and how the doctor has cared for other children with the same condition

 - Your child's questions and thoughts

-It may be useful to set aside time to have your child explain his or her symptoms directly to the doctor.
+It may be useful to set aside time during the video appointment to have your child explain his or her symptoms directly to the doctor.

 Bring everything you need